yhagio/tutorialedge.net/content/golang/benchmarking-your-go-programs.md

 examples before finally looking at how we can generate cool looking flame graphs.

+# Prerequisites

+* You will need Go version 1.11+ installed on your development machine.

 # A Simple Benchmark Test

 Within Go, benchmarking tests can be written in conjunction with your standard